bebraw/islands-benchmark/README.md

 ## Printing box plots

 To get easy to use prints for LaTeX box plots, run any of the `print:` prefixed npm commands.
+Note that you need a recent version of [Deno](https://deno.com/) to run those scripts.

 ## Tools